Do Investment Fees Really Matter?

 Are you ready to start investing in index funds or index ETFs?
 Check out my blog post that walks you through some of the biggest questions you’ll need to answer to go ahead and open something like an IRA and start investing!
 If you know you need more help than a blog post, consider my Level Up Your Finances course.
 You are also welcome to reach out to me on Instagram @intentionalmoneylife.

 PS – This is for educational purposes only and not to be taken as investing advice.
+If you’d like investing advice, you can get that from a 1-time, 1-hour financial planning appointment with me.
+Sign up here

 Are you ready to start investing (or maybe you already are), but it's all so overwhelming and confusing and you're terrified you'll lose everything?